cle1994/InnoD_Web_Handbook/1-setup_and_basics.md

 [homepage](https://nodejs.org/en/).

 <a name="helpful-things"><a/>
+## Things you might find useful

-## Things that could make your life easier
+This stuff might make your life a lot easier as a web developer.

 <a name="helpful-sublime"><a/>
 #### If you use [Sublime](http://www.sublimetext.com/)